Eliza Doolittle (singer): 2013–2016: In Your Hands

 On 7 June 2013, she premiered a new single called "Big When I Was Little", which was released in July 2013.
 It subsequently joined BBC Radio 1's playlist, and features on her second studio album.
 On 17 June 2013 the video for the single premiered on her YouTube channel.

 Eliza and UK garage artist Wookie wrote a song called "The Hype" in 2013.
 Wookie contributed a remix to her album In Your Hands for her track "Walking on Water".

 She featured on "YNSP", a track from hip hop artist Vic Mensa's Innanetape mixtape produced by DJ Dahi.

 She had a cameo role as a nightclub singer in The Great Train Robbery, a drama series on BBC One in December 2013.

-In 2014, Eliza was invited by Burt Bacharach to sing with him at Henley Festival in the Summer of 2014.
+In 2014, Eliza was invited by Burt Bacharach to sing with him at Henley Festival in the summer of 2014.

-2016–: Re-brand, A Real Romantic, and A Sky Without Stars
+2016: Rebrand, A Real Romantic and A Sky Without Stars

-In 2017 she re-branded her name from Eliza Doolittle to Eliza, and changed her sound.
+In 2017, she rebranded her name from Eliza Doolittle to Eliza and changed her sound.
 On 12 December 2018, her album A Real Romantic was released.
-In 2022, Eliza released a couple of new singles, "Straight Talker" and "Heat of the Moon" after signing to [PIAS]'s Log Off/Different Recordings, and a new album, A Sky Without Stars, was announced.
+In 2022, Eliza released a couple of new singles ("Straight Talker" and "Heat of the Moon") after signing to [PIAS]'s Different Recordings and a new album, A Sky Without Stars, was announced.

+A Sky without Stars received praise and acclaim from reviewers.
+Dom Taylor of R&B website The Pit wrote that the album "let the music lead" and "can be boiled down to an irreplaceable feeling of soul.
+The foot-tapping, transformative, time-loses-all-meaning kind of soul."
+Haste magazine's Becca Hemens summarised a live performance by ELIZA following the release of the album as "An Enigmatic and Sensual Performance for an Album of Melodic Reinvention and Feminine Power" and was struck by the "aura of mystique" in ELIZA's performance.